-Source: Lloyd's Market Reserving and Capital Department, January 2010.
-Large relative differences on Assistance and Miscellaneous non-life insurance are caused by data mapping rather than valuation differences on these small classes.
+Source: Lloyd's Market Reserving and Capital Department, October 2010.
+Large relative differences are caused by data mapping rather than valuation differences.
+Differences in current basis figures from reported relate to data sources required for mapping to classes of business.